 1. Fort Stockton Visitor's Center

 Make the Fort Stockton Visitor's Center your first stop…even if you're just passing through and think you might not be doing much in the area.
 They offer friendly faces, clean restrooms (so important when traveling with small humans!) and an array of brochures and maps.
-We got some awesome trip planning advice from the very gracious Laura and we got some ideas for the next leg of our trip by chatting with her.
-She also gave us a sweet Fort Stockton pin to commemorate our experience.
+There's also a nice shady patio where you can take a break from the hot West Texas sun.

 In addition to the info on activities in Fort Stockton, the visitor's center has info on things to do in the surrounding areas.